miladrayka/Awesome-Thermoelectrics/README.md

-# Awesome-Thermoelectrics: Machine Learning for Thermoelectrics
+# Machine Learning for Thermoelectrics

 A curated collection of research papers, datasets, and software tools at the intersection of machine learning and thermoelectric materials.